 Expose students to different careers and community roles

-By exposing students to a diverse collection of community members who use computer science in their careers, you can both dispel stereotypes they may hold unconsciously and make sure they’re not self-selecting out of CS for a lack of models.
+By exposing students to a diverse collection of community members who use computer science in their careers, you can both dispel stereotypes they may hold unconsciously and make sure they’re not self-selecting out of CS for a lack of role models.

 My Journey Class Chats